 This great and highly innovative project is the product of a partnership between the Metropolitan City of Lyon, Lyon City Council and private partners involved in the project theme.

-This space is open to all, 362 days of the year, every day of the week, from 10 am to 7 pm, with a late opening until 10 pm every Saturday.
+This space is open to all, from Tuesday to Sunday from 10 am to 7 pm, with a late opening until 10 pm every Saturday.

 Grand Hôtel-Dieu in Lyon